 - (4) If the overall assessment of a module is based on several separate graded assessments or examinations, the final grade for the module shall be calculated as follows: Each grade from an assessment or examination is multiplied with the credits awarded for that module element and the results added together.
 The value so obtained is then divided by the sum of the credits associated with the component module elements.
 The result shall be rounded down to one decimal place.
-(Note: in the German grading system, the lower the numerical value, the better the grade.)
-Module elements that only have a pass/fail option are not included in the calculation of the final grade awarded for a module. - (5) A student is deemed to have completed an assessment or examination successfully if he or she is awarded a 'pass' or, when numerical grading is applied, achieves at least the grade 'sufficient'.
-If an end-of-module assessment/examination comprises a number of assessments or examinations from component module elements, the module is deemed to have been completed successfully if the candidate has passed all of the required module elements assessments/examinations as detailed in the study regulations.

-- (6) If the individual examiners have awarded different grades for the Master's thesis, the overall grade shall be calculated as the arithmetic mean of the proposed grades.
-The mean value shall be rounded down to one decimal place.
-(Note: in the German grading system, the lower the numerical value, the better the grade.) - (7) The final overall grade is calculated by (i) multiplying the grade attained for each end-of-module assessment/examination with the number of credits associated with the respective module and (ii) multiplying the grade attained for the Master's thesis with the number of credits associated with the thesis project and then adding the results.
+(Note: in the German grading system, the lower the numerical value, the better the grade.) - (5) A student is deemed to have completed an assessment or examination successfully if he or she is awarded a 'pass' or, when numerical grading is applied, achieves at least the grade 'sufficient'.
+If an end-of-module assessment/examination comprises a number of assessments or examinations from component module elements, the module is deemed to have been completed successfully if the candidate has passed all of the required module elements assessments/examinations as detailed in the study regulations. - (6) If the individual examiners have awarded different grades for the Master's thesis, the overall grade shall be calculated as the arithmetic mean of the proposed grades.
+The mean value shall be rounded down to one decimal place. - (7) The final overall grade is calculated by (i) multiplying the grade attained for each end-of-module assessment/examination with the number of credits associated with the respective module and (ii) multiplying the grade attained for the Master's thesis with the number of credits associated with the thesis project and then adding the result.
 The value so obtained is then divided by the sum of the credits associated with the respective modules and the Master's thesis.
 The result shall be rounded down to one decimal place.
-(Note: in the German grading system, the lower the numerical value, the better the grade.)
-Modules that only have a pass/fail option are not included in the calculation of the final overall grade. - (8) At least 50% of the academic assessments and examinations (measured in terms of ECTS credits) should be graded. - (9) After completing an assessment or examination, the candidate shall, on request, be granted the opportunity to inspect his or her written work, the examiners' reports and examination records.
+(Note: in the German grading system, the lower the numerical value, the better the grade.) - (8) At least 50% of the modules (measured in terms of ECTS credits) should be graded. - (9) After completing an assessment or examination, the student shall, on request, be granted the opportunity to inspect his or her written work, the examiners' reports and examination records.
 Inspection applications shall be submitted to the Examination Board no later than one month after the results of the assessment or examination have been announced.
 The date and time of the inspection appointment shall be determined by the Examination Board.

+Section 15

-Section 15 Repeating assessments and examinations and/or the Master's thesis
+Repeating assessments and examinations and/or the Master's thesis